-The LLS system is integrated into the aspirating probe.
+For BOND-MAX and BOND-III, the LLS system is integrated into the aspirating probe.
 It determines reagent volumes by detecting the height of the reagent when the aspirating probe dips into containers.
 Under default settings, LLS volume measurement (often referred to as a "dip test") is automatically carried out under a range of conditions such as, for example, when a container has not been measured for more than 30 days.
 Reagent may have evaporated or the container used on another system.
 These default dip tests are scheduled when they will not delay processing, so it is possible that a reagent initially thought to be available may later be shown to have insufficient volume for scheduled runs.
-When this occurs an alarm activates and the operator must either refill the container (open containers only) or ensure a suitable alternative reagent is available (refer to 8.1.1.4 - Reagent Substitution).
+When this occurs an alert activates and the operator must either refill the container (open containers only) or ensure a suitable alternative reagent is available (refer to 8.1.1.4 Reagent Substitution).